-Field Description Eloqua Users - Allow All Eloqua Users to Manage Translations Select this check box to enable all Oracle Eloqua users to access the Lionbridge App.
-CloudBroker then automatically adds each user to the team configured as the default team, which means it is selected in the Default Team dropdown list, described below.
-Note: If you do not select this check box, you must add each Oracle Eloqua user who is allowed to access the Lionbridge App, either individually or by importing from Oracle Eloqua.
-You must also add each user who can send out content for translation to a team.
-For detailed instructions, see "Adding a User" on page 82 and "Importing Users" on page 76.
+Field Description Eloqua Users - Allow All Eloqua Users to Manage Translations Select this check box to enable all Oracle Eloqua users to access Lionbridge App.
+CloudBroker then automatically adds each user to the team configured as the default team, which means it is select the Default Team dropdown list, described below.
+Note: If you do not select this check box, you must add each Orac Eloqua user who is allowed to access the Lionbridge App, either

 Field Description Default team If you select the Allow All Eloqua Users to Manage Translations check box, described above, CloudBroker automatically adds all Oracle Eloqua users to the team specified here.
 You can create teams, so that they will be available for selection here.
-For details, see "Adding or Editing a Team" on page 70.
+For details, see "Adding or Editing a Team" on page 74.
 Note: This dropdown list is available for selection only if the Allow All Eloqua Users to Manage Translations check box, described above, is selected.

-For a detailed description of the other fields in this tab, see "Viewing and Testing Eloqua Authentication Settings" on page 30.
+For a detailed description of the other fields in this tab, see "Viewing and Testing Eloqua Authentication Settings" on page 35.